Fleckism/SecurityPlus/My linked notes/PBQ.md

 # 7B Implement Knowledge-Based Authentication
 ![[PB7.png]]

-# Scenario
+## Scenario
 Dealing with [[threat intelligence]] you have to reconstruct the methods of attack so that you can attempt to attribute the [[TTPs]] to a group of threat actors.
 - The following victims fell to password attacks

-# Attacker 1
+Attacker 1
-Targeted a privileged user (system administrator) in an organization that relies heavily on current  and legacy MS server technologies .
+- Targeted a privileged user (system administrator) in an organization that relies heavily on current  and legacy MS server technologies.
+Forensic evidence indicates privilege escalation in which the attacker interacted with windows 10 desktop and windows server 2016 domain controllers used by the sysadmin.
+The attacker engaged in enumeration of the Security Account Manager ([[SAM]])  registry hive file and eventually extracted it.

+Attacker 2
+- Exploited weaknesses in the credentials used by the a privileged database administrator (DBA) with access to the organizations cloud and on-premises Oracle database assets.
+The attack had advanced knowledge of Amazon Linux and appeared to mimic customary activity of the DBA.
+The penetration testing division of the firm re-created the attack sequence, based on forensic evidence and discovered that the DBAs password could be cracked in a matter of hours, leveraging password/hash reference database files built-in to several penetration testing applications.

+Attacker 3
+- Targeted a retail business executive with general access under MS Azure AD and several other Azure-based applications.
+The penetration testing division of the firm re-created that attack